luschool/oopsslackersluschool/oopsslackersweek1individual.md

 ### iPXE -

-iPXE is a free and open source implementation of the Preboot eXecution Environment(PXE) Client firmware and bootloader. iPXE is the firmware itself that will fascilitate the network boot portion of the operation. iPXE can either replace the exsisting PXE ROM on your network card, or chainloads into iPXE to obtain the features of iPXE without reflashing. iPXE offers additional features over standard PXE such as netbooting through HTTP.
+iPXE is a free and open source implementation of the Preboot eXecution Environment(PXE) Client firmware and bootloader. iPXE is the firmware itself that will facilitate the network boot portion of the operation. iPXE can either replace the existing PXE ROM on your network card, or chainloads into iPXE to obtain the features of iPXE without reflashing. iPXE offers additional features over standard PXE such as netbooting through HTTP.

 Links -